Nicolasara/in_the_dark/src/game-rules/README.md

   - They can discuss and share information to help each other figure out the secret but this must be done in a way that does not reveal the secret to the "in the loop" players
   - The team wins or loses together based on their collective performance
 - Same winning conditions as single player mode:
-  - Double Win: If "in the dark" team is caught and at least one player knows the secret
+  - In The Dark Double Win: If "in the dark" team is caught and at least one player knows the secret (+2 points In The Dark)
-  - Regular Win: If "in the dark" team is caught and no one knows the secret
+  - In The Dark Win: If "in the dark" team is caught and no one knows the secret (+1 point In The Dark)
-  - Regular Loss: If someone is caught and no one knows the secret
+  - In The Loop Win: If someone is caught and no one knows the secret (+1 point In The Loop)
-  - Tie: If someone is caught but at least one player knows the secret
+  - Tie: If someone is caught but at least one player knows the secret (+1 point each)

 #### 2.2 Unknown Team Members